-Personal data relating to job applicants.
-We obtain personal data relating to job applicants primarily from the applicants themselves, for example, as part of their cover letter, CV and any accompanying documentation, or in the course of interviews.
-We may also obtain personal data of job applicants from other sources, such as from references identified by the applicant.
+Personal data relating to job applicants and prospective job applicants.
+We obtain personal data relating to job applicants and prospective job applicants primarily from the applicants themselves, for example, as part of their cover letter, CV and any accompanying documentation, in the course of interviews or in the context of networking prior to a formal job application process.
+We may also obtain personal data of job applicants and prospective job applicants from other sources, such as from references identified by the applicant.

 Personal data relating to marketing.
 We obtain personal data for marketing purposes from the individuals themselves, e.g., when signing up for an event organized by us, as well as from public sources, such as the website of the company or other entity that they represent.